cncf/techdocs/techdoc-assistance.md

 ## Phase 4: Impact analysis

 Projects are encouraged to collect metrics (using Google analytics and page feedback data) on documentation usage as a means of assessing the effectiveness of documentation improvements.

-As a basic gauge the effectiveness of the documentation effort, projects can track the issue backlog.
-This can provide a guide to progress on leveling the documentation maturity to that of the project.